Faith in Action

 • in the nurture of youth and congregations just beginning their lives of faith.

-The Batik Boutique group makes handmade bags with Ghanian batik fabric.
-Proceeds benefit scholarships for Ghanian students.
+FCCW also raises funds for student scholarships through The Batik Boutique group.
+They make handmade bags with Ghanian batik fabric.
+100% of the proceeds benefit scholarships for Ghanian students.
 The group meets on Friday mornings in the chapel on the 2nd level from 9:30 - 1:00 pm.
-Anyone interested in joining call, Meg Geoghegan at 569-4886.
+Anyone interested in joining contact us.
 New members are always welcome!
 No sewing experience required and sewers with machines welcome too.

-The Governor Wentworth Area Volunteer Coop is a volunteer resource cooperative, a database of citizens who are contacted via email for assistance in the form of services, resources or funds as requests are made.
+KIND Coop (formally The Governor Wentworth Area Volunteer Coop) is a volunteer resource cooperative, a database of citizens who are contacted via email for assistance in the form of services, resources or funds as requests are made.

 A social worker or care provider in the district will send out a request for specific needs, and a volunteer interested in fulfilling the request is invited to respond directly to the social worker/care provider.
 The privacy of the individual will be respected as will that of the volunteer.
 No names will be shared.